Nonequilibrium Photocarrier and Phonon Dynamics from First Principles: a Unified Treatment of Carrier-Carrier, Carrier-Phonon, and Phonon-Phonon Scattering: Methods

 Equilibrium positions are defined by vanishing forces on the BO energy surface $E(\vb{R})$:

 We write the instantaneous nuclear coordinates as displacements from equilibrium,

 with $\vb{Q}_i$ the ionic displacement.
-We impose Born–von Kármán boundary conditions over $N$ unit cells of volume $\Omega$, obtaining a total volume $V=N\Omega$.
+We impose Born-von Kármán boundary conditions over $N$ unit cells of volume $\Omega$, obtaining a total volume $V=N\Omega$.
 From now on, unless otherwise stated, we work in Rydberg atomic units (Ry a.u.), i.e., $\hbar=2m_e=e^2/2=4\pi\epsilon_0=1$.